Guide: Understanding, preventing and treating an irritated vulva

 Lichen sclerosus:

 Lichen sclerosus is a chronic skin infection that primarily affects the genital area, including the vulva.
-It manifests itself by the appearance of white spots which, over time, can merge and expand.
-These areas can become thin and fragile, which can lead to cracking, bruising or bleeding, irritating the vulva.
+It manifests as white patches that can coalesce and spread over time.
+These areas can become thin and fragile, leading to cracks, bruises, or bleeding, irritating the vulva.

 Dermatitis

 Dermatitis is a skin reaction that occurs when the skin comes into contact with an irritant or allergen.
-As seen previously, this can be caused by a variety of products like soaps, lotions, menstrual products or contraceptives.
-The resulting symptoms are redness, itching, swelling, and in some cases, peeling or blistering.
+As discussed earlier, this can be caused by a variety of products such as soaps, lotions, menstrual products, or contraceptives.
+The resulting symptoms include redness, itching, swelling, and, in some cases, peeling or blistering.

 Eczema

-Eczema is a chronic skin problem that causes dry, red, itchy areas.
-Although it can manifest itself on various parts of the body, when it affects the vulva, the sensations can be particularly uncomfortable.
-Triggers for eczema vary from person to person and can be linked to factors such as stress, food, or (again) contact with certain allergens or irritants.
+Eczema is a chronic skin condition that causes dry, red, and itchy areas.
+While it can occur on various parts of the body, when it affects the vulva, the sensations can be particularly uncomfortable.
+Eczema triggers vary from person to person and can be related to factors such as stress, food, or (again) contact with certain allergens or irritants.

 Psoriasis

-Finally, psoriasis is a chronic skin disease characterized by an acceleration in the life cycle of skin cells.
-This acceleration leads to the formation of thick, red, scaly spots on the skin.
-Although psoriasis can affect many areas of the body, when it affects the vulva, it can cause itching, pain or other forms of discomfort!
+Finally, psoriasis is a chronic skin disease characterized by an acceleration of the skin cell life cycle.
+This acceleration leads to the formation of thick, red, and scaly patches on the skin.
+Although psoriasis can affect many areas of the body, when it affects the vulva, it can cause itching, pain, or other forms of discomfort!

 3. Hormonal imbalances